Th0masL/veracrypt-scripts/README.md

 ### Encrypt this new partition with veracrypt
 `veracrypt -t --quick -c /dev/sda3`

-The options I'm using here are to tell Veracrypt that I only want to use a password to protect the encrypted partition.
+The options I'm using here are telling Veracrypt that I only want to use a password to protect the encrypted partition.

 There are other ways to protect the partition, but a password is enough for what I need.

 ## Useful links